Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 </div>

-The Pedrotti's paper [[1]](#1) did not used the same model and data treatment, however it is interesting to compare our methods.
-In their paper they use the Wavelet transform on 80s extract while we are only using 40s extract in our work.
-More over there is no cross validation process in their training, 6 subjects from the experiment set are selected to be the validation set.
-Finally they use a different model and train with a low ammount of data (not using t0 for example).
+Pedrotti's paper [[1]](#1) did not use the same model and data treatment.
+However, it is interesting to compare our methods.
+In their paper, they use the Wavelet transform on 80s extract while we are only using 40s extract in our work.
+Moreover, there is no cross-validation process in their training, 6 subjects from the experiment set are selected to be the validation set.
+Finally, they use a different model and train with a low amount of data (not using t0 for example).
 I computed accuracy for a stress classifier like we would like to obtain from their model results:

 <div align="center">